 American baritone Rod Gilfry made his Royal Opera debut in 1993 in a concert performance of Handel’s Messiah.
-He returned in 1995 to sing Billy Budd and in 2002 created the role of Nathan in the world premiere of Sophie's Choice.
-In the 2014/15 Season he sings Stern (Anna Nicole) for The Royal Opera, a role he has also sung for New York City Opera.
+He has since returned to sing Billy Budd, Nathan (Sophie's Choice, world premiere) and Stern (Anna Nicole), a role he has also sung for New York City Opera.

 Gilfry grew up in California.
 He studied music education at Cal State Fullerton and singing at the University of Southern California and in New York.
 He has created roles in six world premieres, including Stanley Kowalski (Previn’s A Streetcar Named Desire) and the title role in Dalbavie’s Gesualdo.
 Other notable performances include Sweeney Todd for Théâtre du Châtelet, Saint François d’Assise for Netherlands Opera, Faust (Doktor Faust) for San Francisco Opera, Don Giovanni in Los Angeles, Paris, Amsterdam and Geneva, Robert Storch (Intermezzo) in Zürich, Sam (Trouble in Tahiti) for Bavarian State Opera, Billy Budd in Paris and Los Angeles, Danilo (Die lustige Witwe) in Los Angeles, San Francisco, Dallas and Zürich and Don Alfonso (Così fan tutte) for New York City Opera and in concert with Los Angeles Philharmonic.